-Major pharmaceutical companies continually research and develop new medications and treatments, which must be shown to be safe and effective before doctors can prescribe them to patients.
-Through colorectal cancer clinical trials, researchers test the effects of new medications on a group of volunteers with colorectal cancer.
-Following a strict protocol and using carefully controlled conditions, researchers evaluate the investigational drugs under development by measuring the ability of the new drug to treat colorectal cancer, its safety, and any possible side effects.
+Before doctors can prescribe new medications and treatments, they must be shown to be safe and effective.
+Colorectal cancer clinical trials test the effects of new medications on volunteers with colorectal cancer.
+The researchers follow a strict protocol and use carefully controlled conditions to evaluate the drugs being developed.
+The evaluation focuses on how well the drug treats colorectal cancer.
+Researchers also determine its safety and any possible side effects.

-Some patients with colorectal cancer are reluctant to take part in clinical trials for fear of getting no treatment at all for their colorectal cancer.
-This is simply not true.
-Patients with colorectal cancer who participate in colorectal cancer clinical trials receive the most effective therapy currently available for the colorectal cancer -- or they may receive colorectal cancer treatments that are being evaluated for future use.
-These colorectal cancer drugs may be even more effective than the current colorectal cancer treatment.
-The only way to determine if a newer therapy is better than a currently available therapy is by clinical trial participation.
+Some patients with colorectal cancer are reluctant to take part in clinical trials.
+One reason is fear of getting no treatment at all.
+This fear, though, is unwarranted.
+Patients with colorectal cancer who take part in colorectal cancer trials receive either the most effective therapy available or a treatment that is being evaluated for future use.
+The cancer drugs being tested may be even more effective than the current colorectal cancer treatment.
+But a clinical trial is the only way to determine whether they are or not.

 Also, a colorectal cancer clinical trial is a no-cost alternative and usually includes free medical evaluations as part of the trial.

 The following websites offer information and services that can help you find a colorectal cancer clinical trial that is right for you.

 This website was developed by the nonprofit Coalition of Cancer Cooperative Groups.
 It is an unbiased cancer clinical trial matching and navigation service that enables patients to search for cancer trials based on disease and location.

 This website lists more than 6,000 cancer clinical trials and explains what to do when you find one that you think is right for you.

 This website offers up-to-date information for locating federally and privately supported clinical trials for cancer.